ansipunk/based/README.md

 As you can see, database backends are split into two classes - `BasedBackend` and `Session`.
-This design choice might be not very clear with SQLite, however, it is handy with backends that support connection pools like psycopg.
+This design choice might be not very clear with SQLite, however, it is handy with backends that support connection pools like PostgreSQL.

 ## Contributing

 This library was designed to make adding new backends as simple as possible.
 You need to implement `Backend` class and add its initialization to the `Database` class.
-Just follow SQLite's example.
 You only need to implement methods that raise `NotImplementedError` in the base class, adding private helpers as needed.

 ## TODO